verge2015/reactjs-movie-list/README.md

-# Basic movie list webpage using ReactJS

-This project is a simple 2 pages website, movie list and movie profile.
+# reactjs-movie-list

-This is site for movie listing with a two pages site, the movie listing and movie profile using the OMDB API.
+This is site for movie listing using Javascript Framework ReactJS with a two pages site, the movie listing and movie profile using the OMDB API.

 ## Packages
 ```bash
     ReactJS 18.1.0